Guyer & Regules

 How is the ownership of Real Estate evidenced in your jurisdiction?

 Uruguay has an excellent real estate legislation and registration system.
 All real estate transactions and most contracts which create rights and security over real estate must be executed, before a Notary Public (Escribano Público) in the form of a public deed and registered with Real Estate Registry of the corresponding Province in order to be valid before third parties.
 Registration provides evidence of ownership and the date and time of registration sets the preference and priority of each person´s rights.
-The Notary Public that participates in each transaction, carries out a title deed covering the latest 30 years.
+The Notary Public that participates in each transaction, carries out a title deed due diligence covering the latest 30 years.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?